Santiago-Dubov/Santiago-Dubov.github.io/_posts/2020-12-09-Automatic_Assessment_of_English.markdown

 ## Motivations

-English is the world's most spoken language with over 1.2 billion speakers and this is only predicted to increase.
-This, combined with the fact that native speakers are vastly outnumbered by non-native speakers, has led to huge growth in the field of computer assisted language learning giving rise to apps such as Duolingo.
+English is the world's most spoken language with over 1.2 billion speakers and this Figure is predicted to increase.
+Combined with the fact that native speakers are vastly outnumbered by non-native speakers, this has led to significant growth in the field of computer assisted language learning, giving rise to apps such as Duolingo.
 These tools allow learners to receive reliable and meaningful feedback on their ability e.g their grammar/pronunciation, in an instantaneous and low cost manner.
 This feedback can then be used by the learner to improve their level.
-One of the ways in which feedback can be provided to learners on their speech, is through automated grammatical error correction (GEC).
+One of the ways in which feedback can be provided to learners on their speech is through automated grammatical error correction (GEC).
 GEC in speech is a challenging problem for a variety of reasons.
 Firstly, we must use an Automatic Speech Recognition (ASR) system to create a transcription from audio, which can introduce transcription errors.
 In addition, unlike written language, speech includes disfluencies such as hesitations, repetitions and full sentences are not always used.
-As annotated speech data is limited, the current GEC and Grammatical Error Detection systems are trained on written data for which large corpora exist [Knill][knill].
-Although this provides a good model baseline, these models perform significantly poorer than models which have then been fine-tuned/trained entirely on speech data.
+As annotated speech data is limited, current GEC and Grammatical Error Detection systems are trained on written data for which large corpora exist [Knill][knill].
+Although this provides a good model baseline, these models perform significantly more poorly than models which have then been fine-tuned/trained entirely on speech data.

- This project will focus on the augmentation of our existing data sources to better improve our models aimed at correcting grammatical errors in non-native spoken English.
-Thus, several augmentation techniques are considered to provide us with pseudo speech data to improve performance of GEC systems.
+ Therefore, this project will focus on the augmentation of existing data sources to better improve models aimed at correcting grammatical errors in non-native spoken English.
+Thus, several augmentation techniques are considered, providing pseudo speech data to improve performance of GEC systems.

 ## Spoken GEC

 Grammatical error correction is the task of correcting a sentence to ensure that it obeys the rules of English grammar.
 This becomes more difficult when dealing with speech due to disfluencies as mentioned earlier.
 In spoken GEC a learner's speech is transformed using an ASR system into a written transcript.
-This is then fed through a deep learning model to produce a grammatically correct sentence which can then be shown to the learner as feedback as shown below.
+This transcript is then fed through a deep learning model to produce a grammatically correct sentence which can then be shown to the learner as feedback as shown below.
 It is important that the model removes or ignores the speech disfluencies such as 's-'.

 ![texture theme preview](/images/gec-ede.PNG)

 ## Baseline Spoken GEC System
 The system is composed of a deep neural network which in this case is a transformer based on the paper [Attention is all you need][attention].
-It is a sequence to sequence deep learning model that uses multihead attention to keep track of long range dependencies and an encoder decoder architecture shown below.
+It is a sequence-to-sequence deep learning model that uses multihead attention to keep track of long range dependencies and an encoder-decoder architecture shown below.
 Input text is first transformed into vectors known as word embeddings which are then passed into the model.

 ![texture theme preview](/images/transformer.png)